Big Microsoft EA changes are here. Here’s your immediate next steps:

 What changes under MCA-E?

-The shift to MCA-E introduces a dramatically different billing structure.
+The shift to MCA-E introduces a markedly different billing structure.
 Gone is the single EA invoice model.
 In its place: a layered system of billing accounts, profiles, and invoice sections that organizations must learn to navigate.

 Think of it like this: Your billing account represents your overarching agreement with Microsoft.
 Under that, billing profiles function like your current EA enrollment.
 Each profile generates its own invoice, and you can create multiple sections within those invoices to handle departmental chargebacks more efficiently.